-90% of the funding for the most difficult and costly portion of the project is in place.
-The City of Houston received a Highway Safety Improvement Program (HSIP) grant from TXDOT for the portion of the Cullen Park Path along Barker Cypress (Segment 1).
-We expect the City of Houston will begin work on design and permitting in the fourth quarter of 2021.
+The City of Houston has applied for a Highway Safety Improvement Program (HSIP) grant from TXDOT for the portion of the Cullen Park Path along Barker Cypress (Segment 1).
+If granted, HSIP will provide 90% of the construction funding, and we expect the City of Houston will begin work on design and permitting in the third quarter of 2022.

 Segment 2, along South Park View from Barker Cypress to Saums, will be a separate project.
 We are currently working with the City of Houston to define the elements and design basis for that section.
 Once that is complete, we will be able to provide funding sources, particularly area MUDs, with a specific and detailed request.

 Since Segments 1 and 2 will be separate projects, they may not be built at the same time.
 Assuming total funding can be secured, construction could start in 2023.

 The mission of the Houston Parks Board is to create, improve, protect, and advocate for parks for all residents in the greater Houston area.
 Parks play a critical part in the health, happiness, and economy of our city.
 But more than that, they're alive with possibilities for connection, growth, activity, and the imagination.